 Our faculty have diverse interests and backgrounds, and so do our graduate students.
 The most important things we look for in your application are 'fit', intelligence, originality, and writing ability.
 The most important places for you to make these qualities evident are your Statement of Purpose and Writing Sample.

 We do not begin reading applications until after the final deadline has passed—but nor do we consider applications parts of which are submitted late, so we recommend that you not wait until the final day to begin the application process.
-If you end up mailing your materials on the final postmark deadline (December 8), we recommend following up with the Graduate School to ensure that your materials have arrived.
-The Graduate School takes no responsibility for the vagaries of the postal service.

 You are welcome to visit campus, but it is worth emphasizing that we evaluate applicants on the merits of their written application materials, and thus meeting with faculty, the DGS, or the DGSA will not give you any advantage in the application process.
 If you are accepted into the program, then we will invite you to visit us for our graduate recruitment weekend at our expense.
 On this visit you'll get a chance to meet the other students who have been accepted as well as current students, and the Assistant to the DGS and Director of Graduate Studies, as well as faculty who share your interests, will be ready to answer your specific questions about the program and your place in it.